endail/hx711-pico-c/README.md

 When using multiple HX711 chips, it is possible they may be desynchronised if not powered up simultaneously.
 You can use `hx711_multi_sync()` which will power down and then power up all chips together.

 ## Overview of Functionality

+### `hx711_t`

+The single chip `hx711_t` functions with a single RP2040 State Machine (SM) in one PIO.
+This includes setting and changing the HX711's gain.
+The SM is configured to be free-running which constantly obtains values from the HX711.
+Values are buffered in the SM's RX FIFO which enables application code to retrieve the most up-to-date value possible.
+Reading from the RX FIFO simultaneously clears it, so applications are simply able to busy-wait on the RX_FIFO being filled for the next value.

+### `hx711_multi_t`

+The multi chip `hx711_multi_t` functions with two RP2040 State Machines (SM) in one PIO.
+This includes setting and changing all HX711s gains.
+The first SM is the "awaiter".
+It is free-running.
+It constantly reads the pin state of each RP2040 GPIO pin configured as a data input pin.
+If and when every pin is low - indicating that every chip has data ready - an interrupt is set.

+The second SM is the "reader".
+It is also free-running.
+The reader waits for the interrupt from the awaiter and then begins the HX711 conversion period of reading in bits.
+The conversion period is synchronised with application code by setting and clearing an interrupt.

+The reader clocks in the state of each data input pin as a bitmask and then pushes it back out of the SM into the RX FIFO.
+There are 24 pushes.
+One for each HX711 bit.
+Due to the size of the RX FIFO only being 32 bits, a SM is not capable of buffering all HX711 input bits when there are multiple chips.
+Hence why there is a `push` for each HX711 bit.

+On the receiving end of the SM is a DMA channel which automatically reads in each bitmask of HX711 bits into an array.
+These bitmasks are then transformed into HX711 values for each chip and returned to application code.

+Here is what didn't work.

+* `channel_config_set_ring` in conjunction with a static array buffer to constantly read in values from the SM lead to misaligned write addresses.
+As the HX711 uses 3 bytes to represent a value and the ring buffer requires a "naturally aligned buffer", it would take another byte to "reset" the ring back to the initial address.
+An application could not simply read the buffer and obtain valid value.

+* Two DMA channels in a ping-pong configuration to activate each other were tried as a method to keep the application-side reading in values.
+But there did not appear to be a straightforward method to constantly reset the write address back to the address of an array buffer.
+There also seemed to be an inherent race condition in having DMA write to a buffer when an application could read from it at any moment without a method to protect access to it which DMA would abide by.